-The Company's asset and liability classified financial instruments include cash and cash equivalents, short-term investments, accounts receivable, accounts payable, accrued liabilities, and contingent consideration.
-The carrying amounts of financial instruments, including cash and equivalents, short-term investments, accounts receivable, accounts payable and accrued liabilities approximate their fair value due to their short maturities.
-The Company measures its long-term debt at book value which approximates fair value as the long-term debt bears market rates of interest.
+The Company's asset and liability classified financial instruments include cash, and cash equivalents, short-term investments, accounts receivable, accounts payable, accrued liabilities, and contingent consideration.
+The carrying amounts of financial instruments, including cash, and equivalents, short-term investments, accounts receivable, accounts payable, and accrued liabilities approximate their fair value due to their short maturities.
+The Company measures its long-term debt at book fair value which approximates fair book value as the long-term debt bears market rates of interest.
+The fair value of acquisition-related contingent consideration is based on a Monte Carlo model.
 The valuation policies are determined by management, and the Company's Board of Directors is informed of any policy change.